PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 that there is a way out of this dilemma.
 We can look at the confusion matrix of a classifier to get a lot more information that is otherwise hidden.
-However, we cannot reasonably do this for thousands of searchlight spheres.
+However, we cannot reasonably do this for thousands of searchlight spheres (Note that this is not completely true.
+See e.g. :ref:`Connolly et al., 2012 <CGG+12>` for some creative use-cases for searchlights).
 It becomes obvious that a searchlight analysis is probably not the end of a data exploration but rather a crude take off, as it raises more questions than it answers.